ionic-team/capacitor-docs/docs/index.md

 # Capacitor: Cross-platform Native Runtime for Web Apps

 Capacitor is a cross-platform native runtime that makes it easy to build performant mobile applications that run natively on iOS, Android, and more using modern web tooling.
-You can think of it like [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.studio/), but for mobile apps.
 Representing the next evolution of Hybrid apps, Capacitor creates **Web Native apps**, providing a modern native container approach for teams who want to build web-first without sacrificing full access to native SDKs when they need it.

 <img
   src={require('/img/v4/docs/capacitor-index.png').default}